oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 Table: QoS Definitions

-For a detailed description of the various Quality Of Service levels refer to [[4.3 Quality of Service levels and protocol flows]](#quality-of-service-levels-and-protocol-flows).
+For a detailed description of the various Quality Of Service levels refer to [4.3 Quality of Service levels and protocol flows](#quality-of-service-levels-and-protocol-flows).

 ##### 3.6.3.2.3 DUP <a id='dup'></a>